wschloss/TIDLS-Analysis-Tool/README.md

 - Basic user interaction
 - Constants can be loaded from a text file
 - Lifetime data can be loaded from a text file
+- All necessary equation definitions should be available for use (Eqns used for simulated data are done, not tested)

 Todo:
-- All necessary equation definitions should be available for use
+- Add additional equations necessary for fitting
-- Simulated lifetime data can be generated and exported to a text file
+- Simulated lifetime data can be generated and exported to a text file (Requires constant list first)
 - Loaded data can be analyzed and data for tn0, k, and chi^2 is exported -many possible subtasks here